Physiotherapy, Chiropractic or Osteopathy: What’s the Difference?

 Men who currently have or are in the process of recovering from prostate cancer.

 Osteopaths have a holistic view of the body and how health issues should be treated.
 They focus on the whole body, rather than just the injured or affected part.
 While sharing strong similarities with chiropractic, osteopathy gives more emphasis on the soft tissues of the body.
 They look at how the skeleton, joints, muscles, nerves, circulatory system and connective tissue function as a whole unit and how this is contributing to a patient’s pain.
 Common issues treated by osteopaths include back pain, sporting injured, digestive issues and headaches.

 Osteopaths work on the premise that posture, injury, or lifestyle patterns compromise structures, leading to poor health.
 Osteopaths also employ techniques such as stretching, massaging, and pressure points, methods also used in physiotherapy.
-As with professionals in the previously mentioned fields, osteopaths tend not to resort to medicine and surgery, unless definitely required.
+As with professionals in the previously mentioned fields, osteopaths tend not to resort to medicine and surgery, unless required.